When is Ioka vs ‘Scrappy’ Ramirez?

 Kazuto Ioka goes into the fight ranked number 1 by the RING at super flyweight.

-John ‘Scrappy’ Ramirez is currently ranked number 2 by the WBA in the 115lb division.
+John ‘Scrappy’ Ramirez is currently ranked number 1 by the WBA and 14 by the IBF in the 115lb division.

 Ioka vs ‘Scrappy’ Ramirez form

-Kazuto Ioka has beaten 4 of his last 5 opponents.
+Ioka has beaten 4 of his last 5 opponents, stopping 1 of them, going the distance 3 times.

-In his last fight, he won against Joshua Franco on 24th June 2023 by unanimous decision in their WBA World Super Flyweight championship fight at Ota-City General Gymnasium, Tokyo, Japan.
+In his last fight, he won against Josber Perez on 31st December 2023 by knockout in the 7th round in their WBA World Super Flyweight championship fight at Ota-City General Gymnasium, Tokyo, Japan.

-Before that, he had beat Ryoji Fukunaga on 31st December 2021 by unanimous decision in their WBO World Junior Bantamweight championship fight at Ota-City General Gymnasium, Tokyo.
+Before that, he had beat Donnie Nietes on 13th July 2022 by unanimous decision in their WBO World Junior Bantamweight championship fight at Ota-City General Gymnasium, Tokyo.

-He had defeated Francisco Rodriguez Jr on 1st September 2021 by unanimous decision in their WBO World Junior Bantamweight championship fight at Ota-City General Gymnasium, Tokyo.
+He had defeated Ryoji Fukunaga on 31st December 2021 by unanimous decision in their WBO World Junior Bantamweight championship fight at Ota-City General Gymnasium, Tokyo.

-Previous to that, he had won against Luis Villa Padilla on 23rd February 2023 by unanimous decision in their 10 round contest at Fantasy Springs Resort Casino, Indio.
+Before that, he had beat Luis Villa Padilla on 23rd February 2023 by unanimous decision in their 10 round contest at Fantasy Springs Resort Casino, Indio.

 Activity check